softwaresocialist/linux-ryzen-undervolt/README.md

 ```bash
 sudo ruv-gui boot disable
 ```
+# Special thanks

-### SPECIAL THANKS TO u/NeySlim FOR TESTING AND FIXING ON ryzen 9000
+### SPECIAL THANKS TO u/NeySlim FROM REDDIT FOR TESTING AND FIXING ON ryzen 9000
+### SPECIAL THANKS TO svenlange2 FOR THE ORIGINAL SCRIPT
+### SPECIAL THANKS TO Kyworn FOR SHARING THE MAPPING ON Zen5